Back in January, I met up with Thomas and Melissa in London to hear all about their wedding plans.

 Right from the start, we got on really well and the more we talked, the more I learnt that they wanted a relaxed and stress-free wedding day with their family and friends.
 Perfect!
 My approach to wedding photography fits complements their wedding vibes and we all knew it was going to be a great match.

 Both of them are architects.
-They got engaged in Japan and the venue they picked – Matara Centre, Gloucestershire – was the perfect wedding venue for them.
+They got engaged in Japan and the wedding venue they picked – Matara Centre, Gloucestershire – was the perfect wedding venue for them.
 Architecturally, Matara Centre has interesting shapes and textures which are also beautiful to photograph.
 The venue has gloriously spacious grounds and also a Japanese Torri gate; reflective of their Japan engagement.

 Melissa and her bridal party got ready in De Vere Tortworh Hotel, a historic Victorian manor house which is 20 mins drive away from Matara Centre.
 I started my day at the hotel with the videographer, Chris from Centrepiece Wedding Films.
 As I was shooting the behind-the-scenes shots of Melissa getting ready in her stunning Halfpenny London wedding dress, their invitation card totally caught my eye.
 It turned out that they had created the invitations themselves using CAD software.
 Another nod to their architectural backgrounds.